-Enphase Energy Inc: Analyst Day Was A Nothing Burger
+Enphase Energy Inc.: Analyst Day Was A Nothing Burger

-Enphase Energy Inc (NASDAQ:ENPH) held an Analyst Day on June 19th and posted a presentation to its website.
+Enphase Energy Inc. (NASDAQ:ENPH) held an Analyst Day on June 19th and posted a presentation to its website.
 There was a bit of hype in advance of the Analyst Day that I addressed in an article published on June 19th titled "Strategic Vision Is Meaningless Without Cash".
 I counseled patience and skepticism due to ENPH's fraught financial condition and its failure to meet prior forecasts.

 Presentation Takeaways